firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.team-cymru.org/Services/Bogons/fullbogons-ipv4.txt).

-The last time downloaded was found to be dated: Sun May 24 09:35:07 UTC 2015.
+The last time downloaded was found to be dated: Mon May 25 09:35:45 UTC 2015.

 The ipset `fullbogons` has **3646** entries, **670922200** unique IPs.